-Livestock and poultry producers who wish to sell their products to grocery stores, restaurants, boarding houses, and other food service institutions must have their animals slaughtered and processed in an establishment under continuous inspection by the Minnesota Meat and Poultry Inspection Program (MMPIP) or the United States Department of Agriculture (USDA).
+Livestock and poultry producers who wish to sell their products to grocery stores, restaurants, schools, boarding houses, and other food service institutions must have their animals slaughtered and processed in an establishment under continuous inspection by the Minnesota Meat and Poultry Inspection Program (MMPIP) or the United States Department of Agriculture (USDA).

 Minnesota State "Equal To" (E2) Inspection Program